 The stringent regulations that pharma faces are real, but they have created an industry culture that fails to capitalize on the promise digital marketing has to offer.
-Whether you choose to optimize your website yourself or develop a comprehensive strategy with outside help, you can see a big return on your ROI by being one of the few pharma companies doing digital marketing right.
+Whether you choose to optimize your website yourself or develop a comprehensive strategy with outside help in collaboration with Web design companies you can see a big return on your ROI by being one of the few pharma companies doing digital marketing right.

 You can read more about web redesign here on our Spinx blog, too.
 Have you seen a pharma company with a great web presence?
 Let us know in the comments below.